JC-Projects/Open-Source-Rendering-Pipeline-for-Neuroimaging-Data/README.md

 ![MRI Anatomical slicing gif](https://github.com/JC-Projects/Open-Source-Rendering-Pipeline-for-Neuroimaging-Data/blob/main/Render%20Images%20and%20Animations/Render%20-%20fMRI%20BOLD%20Image.jpg)

-**🚧WIP**
+**Description**
 -
-Current future plans are as follows:
-- Potential integration of SPM as a replacement for InVesalius to improve .STL topology and allow more fine manipulation outside of Blender
-- Incorporate pipeline for CT, PET, MEG and OCT data
-- Improve fMRI BOLD pipeline to show multiple frames

-**🔨TOOLS USED**
+This repo and attached report describes how to generate the image and video renders seen above of fMRI BOLD and MRI anatomical renders from real patient data.
+A .blend template file is included for easy editing.

+Tools used are available below, but please see the report for references.

+_<br>_

+**Tools**
 -

- nii2dcm: Used to convert NIFT to DICOM files for InVesalius import
+ [nii2dcm](https://github.com/tomaroberts/nii2dcm): Used to convert NIFT to DICOM files for InVesalius import

- InVesalius v 3.1.1: Used to QC and mask the converted DICOM file
+[InVesalius v3.1.1](https://invesalius.github.io/): Used to QC and mask the converted DICOM file

- Blender v4.4: Used to create and modify final render
+[ Blender v5.0.1](https://www.blender.org/): Used to create and modify final render

 _<br>_